Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Each `NodeValue` is a uniform size, computed by passing the relevant `LogLeaf` or `LogParent` structures through the `nodeValue` function in
 {{crypto-log-tree}}.
-Finally, the contents of the `elements` array is kept in left-to-right order: if a node is present in the root's left subtree, its value must be listed before any values provided from nodes that are in the root's right subtree, and so on recursively.
+For individual inclusion proofs, the contents of the `elements` array is kept in bottom-to-top order.
+For batch inclusion proofs, the contents of the `elements` array is kept in left-to-right order: if a node is present in the root's left subtree, its value must be listed before any values provided from nodes that are in the root's right subtree, and so on recursively.

 Consistency proofs are encoded similarly: